Graduate Program Requirements

 The requirements for a Ph.D. in Archaeology and the Ancient World combine rigor (to ensure adequate training in the multiple fields the subject requires) and flexibility (to allow students space to evolve and pursue their own research interests).
 Requirements involve coursework and examinations in archaeology, ancient history and the relevant ancient and modern languages, and, of course, the writing of a dissertation.

 All students in the program have the same base requirements, but it is understood that the selection of certain courses and the setting of certain examinations (for example, in ancient history or ancient languages) will follow the primary research orientation of the student, be it an interest in the Mediterranean, Egypt, or ancient Western Asia.

-Additional information for current students is available at http://proteus.brown.edu/useful (password protected).
+Additional information for current students is available on the Useful Site, at https://sites.google.com/a/brown.edu/joukowsky-institute/ (password protected).